 Noneconomic damages account for things like pain and suffering, depression, fear, and anger, as well as loss of enjoyment and a diminished quality of life.
 Since these factors do not have an accepted or calculable dollar value, we will work to determine a “multiplier” with which to present the severity of these issues to a judge and jury.
 Once we determine a multiplier that we believe to be fair and accurate to your situation, we will apply that number to your economic damages in order to determine the amount we are seeking.

 For example: if you have $100,000 of economic damages, and we have determined a multiplier of 5x, then we will seek $500,000 of noneconomic damages, in addition to the $100,000 of economic damages, for a total of $600,000 in compensatory damages.

 In some situations, a jury may find the responsible party’s actions to be so egregious and irresponsible that, in addition to compensatory damages, they should additional damages as punishment.
 These are known as punitive damages, and are not included in the damages that you will seek, and will not be included in any amounts that you and your personal injury attorney will calculate.

 California has a strict statute of limitations that will legally invalidate any claims if you wait beyond the allotted time to file your lawsuit.
 The sooner you contact us, the sooner we will be able to begin building your case and ensuring that you are able to move forward as aggressively as possible.
-Call us now, or schedule an appointment from our website to take an important step towards recovery.
+Call our Orange County personal injury lawyers now, or schedule an appointment from our website to take an important step towards recovery.